linhphambuzz/GIOS-note/Week_1/DEFINITIONS.md

 - Abstract: to simplify what the hardware looks like
 - Arbitration: to control the hardware use
 *Example:*
-- distributing memory between multiple processes: arbitration.
+- distributing memory be tween multiple processes: arbitration.
 OS system manages memory and determine how multiple processes will share
 - supporting different types of speakers: abstractions, plug one set in, if not compatible then another.
 - interchangeable access of hard disk or SSD: abstractions, the use of storage abstraction that the OS can support  --> they can underneath feel the different types of devices and hide that from the application
 ## Role of OS